Mikaela/mikaela.github.io/pages/irc/bot.markdown

 * being op on channel where the bot is on or similar good reason
 * having NickServ account
-    * or on networks where there are no services hostmask that you can be identified with
+    * or on networks where there are no services, identd and static host.
-        * static host
-        * identd
+        * identd alone is not enough.

 ### Identifying